bazel-contrib/rules_nodejs/docs/Built-ins.md

 $ bazel run :my_package.publish
 ```

+> Note that the `.pack` and `.publish` commands require that the `bazel-out` symlink exists in your project.
+> Also, you must run the command from the workspace root directory containing the `bazel-out` symlink.

-You can pass arguments to npm by escaping them from Bazel using a double-hyphen `bazel run my_package.publish -- --tag=next`
+You can pass arguments to npm by escaping them from Bazel using a double-hyphen, for example:

+`bazel run my_package.publish -- --tag=next`